 Rev. Micah McCormick

 Ted Lee was born into a Christian family and was saved by God’s grace when he was a young boy.
 Having become a member of the New Hyde Park Baptist Church in 2000, he serves on the Elder Council and organist at the New Hyde Park Baptist Church.
 He also serves on the editorial staff of Credo Magazine.
 He was previously on the academic faculty of the New York University School of Medicine, and works to help develop new medicines for patients.
 He is passionate about honoring God in corporate worship and is a fountain pen enthusiast.
 Ted is married to his wife Pat, and they have three children, Brian, Allen, and Amy.

 Bob was born into a nominally Protestant family attending Sunday School periodically but did not truly hear the gospel until a college friend shared it with him.
 The Lord by grace saved him and his wife Lois soon after they began attending a Baptist church in Queens where they were both baptized.
 Bob and Lois became members of NHPBC in 1979 and raised their three grown children here.
 Through the years, Bob, now a retired engineer, has served in numerous capacities at NHPBC including Deacon, Trustee, worship leader, choir member, and child care helper.
 Bob loves to sing God’s praises especially the rich hymns of the faith.
-He enjoys spending time with his four grandchildren and is a lifelong Mets fan.
+He enjoys spending time with his five grandchildren and is a lifelong Mets fan.